 - inability to think clearly

-Unlike most of the other signs of blood clots, Vaccaro notes that you likely won’t feel pain with a stroke.
-“But there may be a headache,” he says.
+Unlike most of the other signs of blood clots, Vaccaro noted that you likely won’t feel pain with a stroke.
+“But there may be a headache,” he said.

 See your doctor if you think there’s even a small chance you could have a blood clot.

-“The sooner the blood clot is diagnosed, the sooner treatment can be started and [the] chance of permanent harm can be reduced,” says Vaccaro.
+“The sooner the blood clot is diagnosed, the sooner treatment can be started and [the] chance of permanent harm can be reduced,” said Vaccaro.